Forricide/still-feel-alive/Chapter 11.md

 Their most recent job brought them more than just money.
 The 'Azn Bad Boys' - a comical name for a terrifying local gang - had accrued a lot of national attention, especially during the past month.
 Playing a major part in taking them out had earned them a considerable increase in reputation; so much so that Sarah had been contacted by their newest recruit.

-An all around success, even if the pay from the local Protectorate hadn't been particularly stellar. *"Government money's always mediocre.
+An all around success, even if the pay from the local Protectorate hadn't been particularly stellar. *"The government generally doesn't want to blow the budget on mercenaries.
 Always need to adjust rates a little, but it's an important relationship to keep."*

-Even a week later, there was an air of celebration.
+Even a week later, there is an air of celebration.

 She's sitting at a table with Shamrock, their new recruit, and Sarah.
-A middle-aged woman sits to Sarah's left: a new, unpowered member of the- organization?
+A middle-aged woman sits to Sarah's left: a new, unpowered member of the... organization?
 Or were they still a *'crew'*?

 That's a question for Sarah, perhaps.
 As the group expanded, it became more difficult to keep track of things.
-She'd made an effort over the past two days to cement things in her mind; it does seem easier to remember events, now.
+She'd made an effort recently, in particular over the past two days, to cement things in her mind.
+It does seem easier to remember events, now.

-Sarah gets up from the table, suddenly.
-She watches as a huddle of sorts forms: Sarah and Gregor talking to each other, almost frantic; Newter hovering close by; Spitfire and Shamrock slightly farther back.
-They're only a few feet away, but she can't hear what they're saying, as any sound is drowned out by a loud alarm blaring in the background.
+All of a sudden, Sarah gets up from the table, almost knocking over her glass in the process.
+A huddle of sorts forms: Sarah and Gregor talking to each other, almost frantic; Newter hovering close by, looking concerned; Spitfire and Shamrock slightly farther back, watching.
+They're only a few feet away, but she can't hear what they're saying, as any sound is drowned out by a painfully loud alarm blaring in the background.

 She covers her ears with her hands.
-Sarah is waving; she walks up.
+Sarah is waving at her; she walks up.

 They're saying things, talking animatedly.
 She tries to listen.

-*leave the city*
+*"...leave the city...dangerous..."*

-*hopeless*

-*reputation*
+*"...Palanquin...here...to evacuate?"*

+*"If...hopeless anyways...anything left..."*

+*"...our reputation?
+Can...disappear for..."*

-It takes a moment to realize her hands are still over her ears.
+It takes a moment for her to realize her hands are still over her ears.

 "Do you want to participate?"